UNCLASSIFIED (U)

 (1) (U) Although qualified V92 beneficiaries are permitted to travel, DHS will review any cable involving suspected fraud in the underlying asylum claim.
 This review may include an immigration officer re-interviewing the petitioner under oath.

-(2) (U) Suspected fraud uncovered within the petitioner’s asylum claim at the time of a V92 interview must be carefully documented in detail for USCIS Asylum or ICE to act on the case, if appropriate.
+(2) (U) Suspected fraud uncovered within the petitioner’s asylum claim during a V92 interview must be carefully documented in detail for USCIS Asylum or ICE to act on the case, if appropriate.
 It is important to note the stringent legal standards required for the stateside office to act on re-opening or terminating the petitioner’s approved asylum status.

 (3) Unavailable